Tenet Healthcare (NYSE:THC) Updates Q2 2022 Earnings Guidance

 Tenet Healthcare (NYSE:THC – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $1.180-$1.450 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.540.
+The company provided earnings per share (EPS) guidance of $1.180-$1.450 for the period, compared to the Thomson Reuters consensus estimate of $1.540.
 The company issued revenue guidance of $4.80 billion-$5 billion, compared to the consensus revenue estimate of $4.91 billion.Tenet Healthcare also updated its FY 2022 guidance to $5.860-$7.030 EPS.

-A number of research firms recently issued reports on THC.
-The Goldman Sachs Group reiterated a buy rating on shares of Tenet Healthcare in a research note on Tuesday, March 1st.
-Royal Bank of Canada boosted their target price on Tenet Healthcare from $89.00 to $104.00 and gave the stock an outperform rating in a research report on Friday.
-StockNews.com initiated coverage on Tenet Healthcare in a report on Thursday, March 31st.
-They issued a hold rating for the company.
-Wells Fargo & Company initiated coverage on Tenet Healthcare in a report on Monday, March 28th.
-They issued an overweight rating and a $100.00 price objective for the company.
-Finally, SVB Leerink upped their price objective on Tenet Healthcare from $100.00 to $110.00 and gave the stock an outperform rating in a report on Friday.
-Three investment analysts have rated the stock with a hold rating, fourteen have issued a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat, Tenet Healthcare currently has an average rating of Buy and a consensus target price of $101.06.
+Tenet Healthcare (NYSE:THC – Get Rating) last posted its quarterly earnings results on Wednesday, April 20th.
+The company reported $1.93 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.04 by $0.89.
+Tenet Healthcare had a return on equity of 51.84% and a net margin of 4.92%.
+The business had revenue of $4.75 billion for the quarter, compared to analyst estimates of $4.74 billion.
+During the same period in the prior year, the company posted $1.30 EPS.
+The business’s revenue was down .8% compared to the same quarter last year.
+On average, equities analysts anticipate that Tenet Healthcare will post 6.57 EPS for the current fiscal year.

-In other news, Chairman Ronald A. Rittenmeyer sold 59,851 shares of the stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $90.12, for a total value of $5,393,772.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Richard J. Mark sold 6,000 shares of the stock in a transaction that occurred on Wednesday, March 9th.
-The stock was sold at an average price of $90.47, for a total value of $542,820.00.
+In related news, Director Richard J. Mark sold 6,000 shares of the company’s stock in a transaction on Wednesday, March 9th.
+The shares were sold at an average price of $90.47, for a total transaction of $542,820.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Chairman Ronald A. Rittenmeyer sold 59,851 shares of the company’s stock in a transaction on Wednesday, March 2nd.
+The stock was sold at an average price of $90.12, for a total transaction of $5,393,772.12.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.70% of the company’s stock.
+Insiders own 1.70% of the company’s stock.

-Institutional investors have recently bought and sold shares of the stock.
-Stifel Financial Corp purchased a new stake in shares of Tenet Healthcare in the 4th quarter worth approximately $229,000.
-MML Investors Services LLC purchased a new stake in shares of Tenet Healthcare in the 4th quarter worth approximately $293,000.
-Oliver Luxxe Assets LLC grew its stake in shares of Tenet Healthcare by 5.5% in the 4th quarter.
-Oliver Luxxe Assets LLC now owns 4,028 shares of the company’s stock worth $329,000 after buying an additional 210 shares during the last quarter.
-LPL Financial LLC grew its stake in shares of Tenet Healthcare by 4.9% in the 3rd quarter.
-LPL Financial LLC now owns 6,283 shares of the company’s stock worth $417,000 after buying an additional 293 shares during the last quarter.
-Finally, Qtron Investments LLC purchased a new stake in shares of Tenet Healthcare in the 4th quarter worth approximately $462,000.
-Institutional investors own 94.38% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in THC.
+Stifel Financial Corp acquired a new position in Tenet Healthcare during the 4th quarter valued at $229,000.
+MML Investors Services LLC acquired a new position in shares of Tenet Healthcare in the 4th quarter valued at $293,000.
+Oliver Luxxe Assets LLC raised its stake in shares of Tenet Healthcare by 5.5% in the 4th quarter.
+Oliver Luxxe Assets LLC now owns 4,028 shares of the company’s stock valued at $329,000 after buying an additional 210 shares in the last quarter.
+LPL Financial LLC raised its stake in shares of Tenet Healthcare by 4.9% in the 3rd quarter.
+LPL Financial LLC now owns 6,283 shares of the company’s stock valued at $417,000 after buying an additional 293 shares in the last quarter.
+Finally, Qtron Investments LLC acquired a new stake in shares of Tenet Healthcare during the 4th quarter worth about $462,000.
+Hedge funds and other institutional investors own 94.38% of the company’s stock.

 Tenet Healthcare Corporation operates as a diversified healthcare services company.
 The company operates in three segments: Hospital Operations and Other, Ambulatory Care, and Conifer.
 Its general hospitals offer acute care services, operating and recovery rooms, radiology and respiratory therapy services, clinical laboratories, and pharmacies.